-FUESD has increased support for Homeless Students and Foster Youth by providing resources needed including materials, supplies, and transportation services if needed to allow for continuity in schooling.
-School site counselors were increased by 50% to support foster students, as well as students experiencing homelessness.
+FUESD recognizes that the unduplicated count pupils were disproportionately impacted by the school closures and may start the year with significant deficit in learning.
+Supplemental funds are allocated districtwide and principally directed towards meeting the needs of unduplicated student groups.
+The funds are targeted to support low income, foster youth and English learner populations and the actions developed by the district are specifically designed to provide increased support for Homeless Students, Foster Youth, low income and English learners by providing resources needed including staffing, materials, supplies, and transportation services if needed to allow for continuity in schooling.
+Three additional school site counselors and an additional full time psychologist were hired to support foster students, as well as students experiencing homelessness and low income students who may have experienced trauma due to COVID-19 and/or the school closure.
 Teachers, attendance clerks, counselors and administrators in addition to the annual training on identifying and supporting students experiencing trauma, including homelessness and out of home placement (foster or living with other family or friends), will receive additional training in trauma informed practices and how to support students with these unique needs.
-While in a distance learning model, FUESD will support partnerships with locally run "day camps" to meet the needs of our Foster Youth, English Learner, and low-income students that are in need of supervision and nutrition during the work day.
+While in a distance learning model, FUESD will support the partnership with the Boys and Girls Club sponsored "day camps" to meet the needs of our Foster Youth, English learner, and low-income students that are in need of supervision, internet connectivity and nutrition during the work day.
+Additionally, Chromebooks and Hotspots were provided for students in need of a device and/or internet connectivity, including our unduplicated students.

-School library technicians work has been redirected to support and provide small group instruction focused on mitigating learning loss for these specialized groups and additional site subs provided at each site will be used to focus on the instructional needs of our specialized populations (FY, EL, SED).
+Instructional Coaches/TOSAs were hired to provide job-embedded coaching to support teachers with best practices around assessment and on line instructional strategies to mitigate learning loss for our unduplicated students.
+School library technicians' work has been redirected to support and provide small group instruction focused on mitigating learning loss for these specialized groups and additional site subs provided at each site will be used to focus on the instructional needs of our specialized populations (FY, EL, SED).
 Additional, certificated teachers were hired to lower class size in grades fourth through eighth allowing teachers smaller class size benefiting differentiated instruction and learning focused on students individual strengths and interests through programs like Defined Learning.
+Diagnostic assessments (STAR 360) allow teachers to identify specific gaps in understanding which is an essential component to meeting the needs of unduplicated pupils.
+Access to this data and information targets the specific needs of the student and allows the teacher to differentiate instruction specific to students' individual needs and effectively monitor progress throughout the school year.